mamadgit/BibBreeze/Instructions-Descriptions.md

 Building the project requires a `.def` file.
 The purpose of this branch is to use the default (source) `biblatex.def` but modify it by integrating the contents of `APA-Custom-Template.def`.
 This is a temporary measure until I can decide which sections I require for my `APA-Custom-Template.def` file.
 Once decided, I will load the `APA-Custom-Template.def` in the `.tex` file and use it instead.

 **Instructions**:
-1. **Replace the Modified `biblatex.def`**: Locate the modified `biblatex.def` in your installation path and replace it with the original version.
+1. **Replace the original `biblatex.def`**: Locate the original `biblatex.def` in your installation path and replace it with the modified `biblatex.def` presented on this repository.
 2. **For MikTeX Users**:
    - Navigate to your user-specific MikTeX installation directory:
      - On Windows, this is typically found in: